-Through the Ethnic Studies and Social Justice departments in the School of Behavioral Sciences, Social Sciences, Ethnic Studies and Social Justice, the College seeks to promote greater understanding of the cultures, history, contributions, and intersecting identities of ethnic groups in the Americas and globally, the working class, the LGBT communities, and women.
-The departments are also designed to serve the broad educational needs and interests of the student body and to provide the curricula necessary to satisfy the degree requirements of the various departments of instruction in diversity and social justice.
+Through the Ethnic Studies and Social Justice departments in the School of Behavioral Sciences, Social Sciences, Ethnic Studies and Social Justice, the College seeks to promote greater understanding of the cultures, history, contributions, and intersecting identities of ethnic groups in the Americas and globally, the working class, LGBTQ communities, nonbinary people, and women.
+The departments are also designed to serve the broad educational needs and interests of the student body and to provide the curricula necessary to satisfy the degree and certificate requirements of the various programs.

 Admission.
 Enrollment is open to all students.
-Students may choose to transfer to a four-year institution, complete a major, earn a degree or certificate or complete a particular course or group of courses.
+Students may choose to transfer to a four-year institution, complete a major, earn a degree or certificate, or complete a particular course or group of courses.
 In some instances, students may be required to satisfy prerequisites before enrolling.

 Curriculum.
-The courses offered by the African American Studies Department (AFAM); Asian Studies Department (ASIA); Asian American Studies Department (ASAM); Interdisciplinary Studies (IDST); Labor and Community Studies Department (LBCS); Latin American and Latina/o/e/x Studies Department (LALS); Lesbian, Gay, Bisexual and Transgender Studies Department (LGBT); Philippine Studies Department (PHST) and Women's and Gender Studies Department (WGST) are listed under the above headings/titles in the "Programs and Courses" section of this Catalog and throughout the schedule of classes.
+The courses offered by the African American Studies Department (AFAM); Asian Studies Department (ASIA); Asian American Studies Department (ASAM); Interdisciplinary Studies Department (IDST); Labor and Community Studies Department (LBCS); Latin American and Latina/o/e/x Studies Department (LALS); Lesbian, Gay, Bisexual and Transgender Studies Department (LGBT); Philippine Studies Department (PHST) and Women's and Gender Studies Department (WGST) are listed under the above headings/titles in the "Programs and Courses" section of this Catalog and throughout the schedule of classes.